junxit/us-congress-bills-117/metadata.md

 - 2022-07-13 — Introduced in House
 - 2022-07-13 — Introduced in House
 - 2022-07-13 — Referred to the House Committee on Ways and Means.
+- 2022-07-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-07-15 — Considered as unfinished business. (consideration: CR H6663-6664)
+- 2022-07-15 — Considered under suspension of the rules. (consideration: CR H6629-6631)
+- 2022-07-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+8351.
+- 2022-07-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-15 — Mr. Blumenauer moved to suspend the rules and pass the bill.
+- 2022-07-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 2 (Roll no. 363). (text: CR H6629)
+- 2022-07-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 2 (Roll no. 363).